MCP Server Plugin Configuration_AI-HigressOfficial Website

 Authentication and Security

-The MCP Server plugin supports flexible authentication configurations to ensure secure communication with backend REST APIs.
+The MCP Server plugin supports flexible authentication configurations to ensure secure communication with backend REST APIs or MCP servers.
+The plugin supports two server types with authentication configuration:

 Defining Security Schemes (server.securitySchemes)